USIUser Sentiment Index

 App Store reviews →

-Reviewers value being able to fall back to barcode scanning and manual search across a broad database when a photo guess needs fixing; the recurring community caution that no food database is complete and entries need checking applies here as it does to every tracker, so we read this aspect as genuinely mixed rather than settled.
+Reviewers value being able to fall back to barcode scanning and manual search across a broad, USDA-aligned database when a photo guess needs fixing, and they report the entries hold up well for everyday foods; the standing community caution that no food database is ever fully complete applies here as to every tracker, but on balance the database reads as a strength rather than a sore point.
 Paraphrased · our words, not a quote

 r/caloriecounting →